Mom’s Potato Salad with a Twist

 Instructions

-• Just like my mom, I boiled my potatoes in a large pot with the skin on.
-Once they are fork-tender I let them cool and simply peel off the skin, which prevents the potato from getting watery.
-I then dice them into bite-size chunks.
+- To make this salad like my mom does, I boiled my large potatoes with the skin on.
+Once they are fork-tender, I let them cool, peel off the skin, and dice them into bite-sized chunks.
 Side Note: Feel free to peel and dice before boiling if you'd prefer.